VixitIU/HabitTrackingApp/README.md

 Periodicity: Monthly
 Reminder: None

+4. Reward System
-4. Points and Broken Streaks
+- Points and Broken Streaks

 Upon successful login, the system will check for any broken streaks for TeeLv's habits.
 Every time a streak is broken, TeeLv will be penalized by deducting 10 points.
 However, this deduction is executed only once on a given date.
 This means if TeeLv logs out and logs back in on the same date, the points will not be deducted again.